pinohu/DYNASTY/ohu-legacy-codex/PROJECT_COMPLETION_CERTIFICATE.md

-﻿# The Legacy Codex: Project Completion Certificate
+﻿# Legacy Codex: Project Completion Certificate

 ## Certificate of Completion

-This certifies that the **The Legacy Codex** has been completed to production-ready standards.
+This certifies that the **Legacy Codex** has been completed to production-ready standards.

-**Project Name**: The Legacy Codex
+**Project Name**: Legacy Codex
 **Completion Date**: November 18, 2025
 **Status**: âœ… **COMPLETE**